 When a State agency is notified that a sponsor does not intend to participate in the SFSP the following year, the State agency should conduct appropriate close-out activities.
-If the sponsor has excess funds, the sponsor should apply the SFSP excess funds to expenses related to other Child Nutrition Programs it operates.
-If the sponsor does not operate other Child Nutrition Programs, the State agency should collect the excess funds [7 CFR 3016 and 3019, Subpart D].
+If the sponsor has excess funds, the sponsor should apply the SFSP excess funds to expenses related to its other Child Nutrition Programs.
+If the sponsor does not operate other Child Nutrition Programs, the State agency should collect the excess funds.